 Location: 2903 S Walton Blvd, Bentonville

-Step into a posh environment to sip on some high-quality espresso while working, socializing, or relaxing.
+Onyx Coffee Lab has popped up all over Northwest Arkansas and we’re not mad about it.
+Step into a cozy yet posh coffee environment to sip on some high-quality espresso while working, socializing, or relaxing.

 Hours: Sunday: 7am-6pm, Monday-Saturday: 6:30am-9pm